jonas-oms/molt_prevention/README.md

 4. Create a user
 5. Assign rooms to the user
 6. Create ventilation devices
+7. Setup NodeMCU with LittleFS and create config.h to use mqtt
-7. Setup the measuring device with the according room_id
+8. Setup the measuring device with the according room_id
-8. Setup the ventilation device with the correct device_id
+9. Setup the ventilation device with the correct device_id
-9. Login trough telegram and start using the system
+10. Login trough telegram and start using the system